- Eye masks can effectively treat puffy eyes by reducing swelling, constricting blood vessels or stimulating collagen and elastin production

 Apply your eye mask after cleansing and before any serums, moisturizers or creams.
 Read the label to determine how long you should wear your eye mask; some are designed to be worn for about half an hour, while sleeping masks are meant for overnight wear.

 DIY Eye Mask for Puffy Eyes

-- Grate half a cucumber and squeeze out the juice.
+- Grate half a cucumber and squeeze the juice into a bowl

-- Using a cotton pad, apply the mixture to the eye area.
+- Apply the mixture to the eye area using a cotton pad

 Alternative Puffy Eye Treatments